Changing from a Foreign University Degree Programme

 You can apply for admission to a degree programme through this path if you have partially or totally completed studies at a foreign university that have not been officially recognised as equivalent to a qualification in Spain.
-(If, on the other hand, your studies have been officially recognised as equivalent to a qualification in Spain, you should apply for admission through the university qualifications path instead.)
+(If, on the other hand, your studies have been officially recognised as equivalent to a qualification in Spain, you should apply for admission through the university-qualifications path instead.)

 Submitting your application

 Every year, UAB faculties and schools publish the number of places available on each of their degree courses, together with the general criteria for admission and the pre-registration dates.
 The corresponding dates appear in the academic and administrative calendar of the UAB, which is established for each academic year by the Governing Council.
-The corresponding vice-rector may authorise an extension to the applications period at the request of the centre's dean or director, provided the following conditions are met.
+The corresponding vice-rector may authorise an extension to the application period at the request of the centre's dean or director, provided that the following conditions are met.